-While the coat type is most useful for appearance purposes, they’ll also help you understand the best way to groom your Goldendoodle since each coat type has specific grooming needs.
+While the coat type is most useful for appearance, they’ll also help you understand the best way to groom your Goldendoodle since each has specific grooming needs.

 The Straight Coat

 Despite its dull and boring look, the straight coat is quite rare compared to the curly and wavy type.
-Black Goldendoodles who have this coat type evidently inherited more of its Golden Retriever side.
+Black Goldendoodles who have this coat type inherited more of their Golden Retriever side.

 The Wavy Coat

-Also known as the “shaggy” coat, wavy coat is considered to be the most common among Black Goldendoodles and is particularly one of the easiest to maintain.
+Also known as the “shaggy” coat, the wavy coat is considered the most common among Black Goldendoodles and is particularly one of the easiest to maintain.

 Apart from only requiring weekly brushing, shedding wouldn’t also be a problem because it’s considered non-existent for this coat type.